-The Run II and Run III pp program yielded some results for general survey of elementary collisions at \sqrt{s} =200 GeV to be contrasted with Au-Au at the same energy.
-The statistics obtained at relative high-p_t (3-4) and at large rapidity (2,3) were marginal and were only for one charge (negative.)
-The Pythia model predicts quite significant differences between π^+ and π^- Since these are not necessarily well predicted due to lack of experimental data for identified particle at larger rapidities, and these are of importance for the high-p_t suppression interpretation in heavy-ion collisions, we wish to supplement our earlier measurements.
+The Run-II and Run-III pp program yielded some results for general survey of elementary collisions at $\sqrt{s}=200$ GeV to be contrasted with Au-Au at the same energy.
+The statistics obtained at relative high pt (3-4) and at large rapidity (2,3) were marginal and only obtained for one charge state (negative.)
+The Pythia model predicts quite significant differences between π + and π - Since these are not necessarily well predicted due to lack of experimental data for identified particle at larger rapidities, and these are of importance for the high pt suppression interpretation in Heavy Ion collisions, we wish to supplement our earlier measurements.